Build a product details page with Hydrogen

 Insert the following code at the top of your

 Reload the page and make some option selections.
-The underline selections are now instant, even when the loader is still working to update the data.
+The image changes and the underline selections are now instant, even when the loader is still working to update the data.

 Here is your complete